Autism spectrum disorder: how it affects development

-For example, a child with ASD might start to use a few single words around 12 months of age.
-He might not have the explosion of language that other children have, perhaps learning only a couple of new words each month.
-It might take him until he’s three years old, or older, to start combining these words together into short phrases.
+For example, children with ASD might start to use a few single words around 12 months of age.
+They might not have the explosion of language that other children have, perhaps learning only a couple of new words each month.
+It might take them until they’re three years old, or older, to start combining these words together into short phrases.

-Another child with ASD might be able to label her own body parts but might not be able to label body parts in a picture.
-Or she might be able to identify colours but not be able to sort according to colour.
+Or children with ASD might be able to label their own body parts but might not be able to label body parts in pictures.
+Or they might be able to identify colours but not be able to sort according to colour.

 Autism spectrum disorder: how it affects attention and interaction

 Children with autism spectrum disorder (ASD) don’t tune into other people in the same way as typically developing babies and children.